KrzysztofSzewczyk/MEdit/README.md

 should be installed, but it's rather obvious).
 To make changes to form, you are recommended to use Eclipse WindowBuilder.
 If you'd prefer to build it using ANT, you have to install JDK, JRE, and ANT only.

-## Documentation

-You can find documentation [here](https://krzysztofszewczyk.github.io/MEdit/).
-Be sure to check our wiki [there](https://github.com/KrzysztofSzewczyk/MEdit/wiki)!

 ## Why not GPL?